Ann Chalmers LLB ACA

 Ann has provided training on loss and bereavement to the statutory and voluntary sectors both in the UK and overseas.
 In addition, Ann’s previous roles have included, service development, supervision, consultation, audit and research.
 She has a number of publications in a range of professional journals and books.

-Director of Development:
+Director of Fundraising:

 Deputy Director of Bereavement Support and Education: